ericgassel/VolleyComps-2.0/backend/src/README.md

     "toedit":{
         "player_id": "1856"
     },
-    "newvalue":{
+    "newvalue":[
+        {
             "var": "notes",
             "value": "here is my new note for this player!"
+        },
+        {
+            "var": "number",
+            "value": "23"
         }
+    ]
 }
 ```

+notes:
+- "newvalue" should be an array even if you're making edits to one column
+- values will be edited in every row that matches the filtering provided in "toedit".
+Be careful that you're not making changes to rows that you don't want to change
+- you will get a 400 error with the message "Must specify at least one request." if no rows match the filters provided

 ### POST /delete/:spreadsheetId/:sheet